 Importantly, these curricula look and feel very different from traditional basal readers and popular “balanced literacy” programs, which encourage many practices that have largely been discredited by research.
 In addition to taking a haphazard approach to building content knowledge, such programs generally focus lessons on single skills (like “find the main idea” or “draw inferences”) or isolated standards.
 They typically embrace a leveled reader approach that denies many students access to rigorous texts.
 Finally, the sheer bulk and bloat (“kitchen sink” approach) of every basal program examined dilutes any individual strengths it may contain.

 ELA programs that excel in building knowledge

-In our estimation, six English language arts curricula currently meet the criteria for knowledge-building detailed here.
-(We know of at least one more on the horizon.)
+In our estimation, eight English language arts curricula currently meet the criteria for knowledge-building detailed here.

 While these curricula share common virtues and are all solidly grounded in what matters most for literacy, each has a unique and compelling identity.
 They present students with substantive, rich content and lack “fluff.”
 They support access for all students.
 They motivate and engage students through their content and design.
 They help all students achieve at high levels.
 And teachers get ever better at their craft by using them.

 Learn what characterizes each curriculum – and gives all of these materials an advantage over programs that are organized around strategies and skills.

 How these ELA curricula build knowledge for all learners